SmartTokenLabs/TokenScript/doc/design_paper.md

 - Allow web functions to be accessed in an action.
 Essentially this means that both blockchain and web functions must join in Tokenscript, which enables it to integrate it.
 Tokenscript must not only define how a token behaves - but also how other environments react on a token action.

 - Allow the token status to be updated, via a web API or signed message.
-The token status could be the validity during a specific time-frame, the extension of this time-frame and much more. (more on that later).
+The token status could be the validity during a specific time-frame, the extension of this time-frame and much more (more on that later).